thepirat000/Audit.NET/README.md

 };
 ```

-Or, if you target net5.0, using System.Text.Json:
+Or, if you target net5.0 or higher, using System.Text.Json:

 ```c#
 Audit.Core.Configuration.JsonSettings = new JsonSerializerOptions